 - 7. Reduces risk to Metro and the public.
 The risks to Blue Lake Park's ongoing operations posed by the inability of the contractor to meet the schedule deadlines will be reduced by the selection of the contractor based on the demonstrated ability to perform the work as specified and based on successful prior experience working safely, effectively and efficiently in or near a similar environment where Metro staff and the public are present, rather than awarding the project to the low bidder. - 8.
 Exemption's effect on funding: Does not apply. - 9.
 Better Control of Impact of Market Conditions on Cost and Time to Complete: Does not apply. - 10.
-Technical complexity: The exemption will allow Metro to select a General Contractor and subcontractors that have demonstrated technical expertise, knowledge, and experience with the logistical challenges of demolition and marine construction in a similar setting, all of which can be factored into the contractor selection in the RFP process.
+Technical complexity: The exemption will allow the Contractor to select subcontractors that have demonstrated technical expertise, knowledge, and experience with the logistical challenges of demolition and construction in a similar setting, all of which can be factored into the contractor selection in the RFP process.
 The selection of a contractor with demonstrated experience and success in implementing similar projects will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on budget, with fewer construction delays and change orders, resulting in lower costs.
 The RFP process will take into account each contractor's past performance and technical knowledge. - 11.
-New construction, renovation or remodel: There are opportunities-if Metro engages a Contractor early in the process-to coordinate and co-design a phased solution that serves the public at no additional cost.
-A large cost of this project is the logistics of getting equipment to the pier structure.
-There is an opportunity to work cooperatively with the Contractor and Engineer to create a land-based approach-a temporary work dock structure-that can be left in place and serve as a safe, temporary, accessible fishing pier.
-This structure would be designed and built with this dual purpose in mind and bring the added benefit to Metro of providing accessible public fishing at the lake while design of a new pier is underway.
-The Blue Lake Park Fishing Pier Demolition is tentatively slated to start in FY 22-23. - 12.
-Occupancy during construction: Blue Lake Park will be occupied and operational during construction.
-The CM/GC contracting process will enable the contractor to work with the project engineer and Metro staff to minimize conflict between the project, park guests and park operations by providing early input into issues of project phasing, equipment and material staging areas, construction access and scheduling.
+New construction, renovation or remodel: It is undetermined at present whether the project is most appropriately scoped as a major renovation and addition, or completely new construction.
+The addition of the general contract to the project team during project scoping and design will pay dividends by helping to inform Metro's decision-making.
+Construction of the Blue Lake Park Operations and Maintenance Facilities project is tentatively slated to start in mid-FY 23-24. - 12.
+Occupancy during construction: The existing Blue Lake Park facilities support Metro park operations and maintenance functions, including offices, maintenance shops, and equipment storage.
+The facility will be occupied and operational during construction.
+The CM/GC contracting process will enable the contractor to work with the project architect and Metro staff to minimize conflict between the project and ongoing operations, by providing early input into issues of project phasing, construction staging areas, construction access and scheduling.
 Such integrated early planning efforts are expected to limit conflicts and thus reduce the risk of construction delays and costly change orders. - 13.
 Phased Construction Work: Part of the CM/GC's pre-construction work will be determining whether the project can be conducted in phases, allowing for early work amendments to start on some phases while finalizing overall design, which ultimately saves time on the overall project and may mitigate impact to ongoing operations.
-Early work phases are expected to uncover latent conditions at the project site that, once exposed, will then be addressed efficiently and less expensively during ongoing design, avoiding costly redesigns and change orders.

-14. Availability of personnel, consultant and legal counsel with CM/GC expertise.
-The Office of Metro Attorney, Project Manager, and Project Engineer have the necessary qualifications and expertise to negotiate, administer, and enforce the terms of Metro's CM/GC public improvement contract, including prior experience governing large CM/GC projects and managing them to a successful completion.
+Early work phases are expected to uncover latent conditions at the project site that, once exposed, will then be addressed efficiently and less expensively during ongoing design, avoiding costly redesigns and change orders. - 14.
+Availability of personnel, consultant and legal counsel with CM/GC expertise.
+The Office of Metro Attorney, Project Manager, and Project Architect have the necessary qualifications and expertise to negotiate, administer, and enforce the terms of Metro's CM/GC public improvement contract, including prior experience governing large CM/GC projects and managing them to a successful completion.